 This popular hangout is always bustling with locals on nights and weekends.
 The atmosphere is so much fun that even tourists can feel like a local Bermudian in no time.
 When it comes to food, don’t even think about leaving before you’ve tried their fried fish sandwich.

-Image Credit: Bermuda Tourism
+Image Credit: Bit of Bermuda

 5. Rock Island Coffee

 As soon as you step into Rock Island Coffee, you can feel the good vibes and the freshly brewed coffee definitely helps.

 It’s the perfect way to start any morning.
 Soak in the casual and artsy atmosphere, sip on a variety of drinks while checking out the display of local art (which you can also buy!).

 Any drink made with freshly roasted beans is worth a try, so it really depends on what you’re in the mood for.
 The usual favorites include a caramel latte made with whole milk or even something as simple as a macchiato.